-- (i) To support the visitor industry within the District. - (ii) Designated camping grounds will be identified in the RMP - (iii) Lease a portion of Ohiwa Domain and Volkner's Island Reserve, for the purpose of commercial campground. - (iv) Responsible camping with restrictions is permitted in the following ODC reserves: Te Ahiaua Reserve, Hukuwai Beach Recreation Reserve, Hoani Waititi Memorial Reserve, and Te Kaha, Maraetai Bay Reserve. - (v) Restrictions as to length of stay and location within the reserve shall apply to responsible camping at reserves identified above.
+- (v) To support the visitor industry within the District. - (vi) Designated camping grounds will be identified in the Reserves Management Plan. - (vii) Lease a portion of Ohiwa Domain and Volkner's Island Reserve, for the purpose of commercial campground. - (viii) Responsible camping with restrictions is permitted in the following ODC reserves: Te Ahiaua Reserve, Hukuwai Beach Recreation Reserve, Hoani Waititi Memorial Reserve, and Te Kaha, Maraetai Bay Reserve. - (ix) Restrictions as to length of stay and location within the reserve shall apply to responsible camping at reserves identified above.

-9.3.16 Shooting on Reserves
+Shooting on Reserves

 The ODC have a number of reserves within the rural area and reserves adjacent to water bodies.
 Indigenous vegetation land and grassland reserves may provide encouragement for the illegal shooting of game birds and other small mammals.
-Game bird and water fowl hunting is generally not permitted on any reserve or water body administered by ODC unless specifically allowed for within individual RMPs (as per the ODC District Plan).
-Licenses for game bird hunting are administered by the Eastern Fish and Game under the provisions of the WA and the CA.
+Game bird and water fowl hunting is generally not permitted on any reserve or water body administered by ODC unless specifically allowed for within individual reserve management plans (as per the ODC District Plan).
+Licences for game bird hunting are administered by the Eastern Fish and Game under the provisions of the Wildlife Act 1953 and the Conservation Act 1987.